Fiserv/tenants-doc/update-productpage-content.md

 * Description will have a MAX character count of 140 characters, nothing more.
 * Tenants may choose applicable tags for use case, out of their existing tags.
 * Each use case will have a link that will lead users to the documentation of the use case.
-* They may also use this opportunity to create Use Cases for APIs if they don’t have
+* They may also use this opportunity to create Use Cases for APIs if they don't have

 **Other than Use Cases, Tenant DOES NOT have to provide any information or content for this section.**